 A thought leader in sustainable investing, Adam was the co-CEO and CIO of responsible investment specialist Trillium Asset Management and founder of the Sustainable Investment Research Center.
 A frequent writer and speaker on sustainable investing, Adam is the author of Money Energy (The Gradient) and Climate Change from the Investor’s Perspective (Civil Society Institute).
 Adam holds a Ph.D. in economics and early in his career was an assistant professor at Wellesley College.
 Adam served as the Chief Global Strategist at Deutsche Asset Management in London, as a Portfolio Manager at Wellington Management in Boston, and is a Chartered Financial Analyst.
-He is a trustee of the Hyams Foundation in Boston, and is on the faculty at Pinchot University, a leader in sustainable business education.
+He is a past trustee of the Hyams Foundation in Boston and prior Chair of the Hyams Investment & Finance Committee and is on the faculty at Presidio Graduate School, a leader in sustainable business education.

 Enlightened investors understand that economic vitality, environmental responsibility, and social justice are all “bottom line” concerns.
 This is what “sustainability” means.